FEC COVID-19 policy

 DAILY HEALTH SCREENING

-Before you attempt to enter FEC office or jobsites, you must have a daily screening which will include the questions noted on the FEC “COVID-19 Self-Screening Questionnaire.”
+Before you attempt to enter FEC office or jobsites through designated entry points(s), you must have a daily screening which will include the questions noted on the FEC “COVID-19 Self-Screening Questionnaire.”
+If the entry points cannot be controlled, a visual indicator to employees to show that they received a screening before entering the worksite that day shall be used.
 The form(s) can be filled out electronically by following the link(s) in the footer below.
 The responses to these questions will be evaluated to determine if you will be allowed to enter the FEC office or jobsite.
 If a person leaves a jobsite, they will be required to perform a new Daily Health Screening before re-entry to the jobsite.
 Note that individual project sites may have additional requirements.
 Project supervisors are required to be aware of these requirements and ensure they are followed.
 If a project requires FEC to provide proof of screening, the “COVID-19 Self-Screening Questionnaire” should be used.
-If a project does not require records of screenings to be kept, the questions may be asked verbally by supervisors.
+If a project does not require records of screenings to be kept, supervisors must require employees use the online FEC “COVID-19 Self-Screening Questionaire” to record their screening.

 Evaluation of “COVID-19 Self-Screening Questionnaire” responses: